 Excellent leakage performance.
 The Mee audio M6, like most other closed-back in-ear headphones, barely leaks.
 The significant portion of the leakage sits between 3KHz and 6KHz, which is a narrow range, and the overall level of leakage is very low.

 The Mee Audio Sport-Fi M6 are average-at-best for mixed usage.
 They have a poorly balanced sound and lack a lot of basic features like an inline remote or a mic.
 On the upside, they're a lightweight and compact in-ear that's stable enough to use at the gym and they block enough noise passively to use while on public transit.

-Mediocre for critical listening.
+Mediocre for neutral listening.
 They have a poorly balanced sound quality, with an overwhelming amount of bass and sharp reproduction of the treble range that will be a deal breaker for some.
-They're also a closed in-ear design so they do not have a wide and open soundstage that would be ideal for critical listening.
+They're also a closed in-ear design so they do not have a wide and open soundstage that would be ideal for neutral listening.

 Average for commuting.
 The Mee Audio Sport-Fi M6 don't block as much noise as some other in-ear headphones but depending on the volume at which you play your audio the passive isolation could be sufficient.

 The Mee Audio Sport-Fi M6 are decent, budget sports headphones.
 They lack a decent control scheme but they're small and easy to carry around on your person, wherever you go.
 They're also stable enough to run or exercise with.